 Email marketing benefit #1.
 User preference

-It’s important to know that more than 7 out of 10 users in the U.S. prefer brands to contact them via email, so it’s only logical for companies to invest more resources into creating better email campaigns.
+It’s important to know that more than 7 out of 10 users in the U.S. prefer that brands contact them via email, so it’s only logical for companies to invest more resources into creating better email campaigns.

 No wonder that 74% of marketers already use emails and 21% of them are planning to start emailing within the next 12 months.